Boundary topological orders of (4+1)d fermionic $\mathbb{Z}_{2N}^{\mathrm{F}}$ SPT states: Z16 class anomaly of Z4 symmetry in the Standard Model

 A discrete baryon {\bf B} minus lepton {\bf L} symmetry linear combined with a properly quantized electroweak hypercharge $\tilde{Y}$, known as $X \equiv 5({\bf B} - {\bf L})-\frac{2}{3} \tilde{Y} = \frac{5}{N_c}({{\bf Q}- N_c {\bf L}})-\frac{2}{3} \tilde{Y}$ is identified by Wilczek-Zee, which can be a $\U(1)_X$ preserved in the SM.
 But the $\U(1)_X$ symmetry has the same 't Hooft anomaly captured by \eq{SM-U1-iTFT-2}.

 This specific combination as an order four finite cyclic group $\Z_{4, X \equiv 5({\bf B} - {\bf L})-\frac{2}{3} \tilde{Y}}$ is also pointed out by Wilczek-Zee~\cite{Krauss:1988zcWilczek}.
 The $\Z_{4, X}$ symmetry in the SM is exactly the $\Z_{4}^{\rm F}$ symmetry discussed in our main text.
-Recently, in [\onlinecite{GarciaEtxebarriaMontero2018ajm1808.00009, WW2019fxh1910.14668, JW2006.16996, JW2008.06499, JW2012.15860, WangWanYou2112.14765, putrov2023categoricalsymmetrystandardmodel}], it was pointed out that the (3+1)d SM suffers from a mod 16 class of this mixed $\Z_{4, X}$-gauge-gravity nonperturbative global anomaly captured by a (4+1)d fermionic invertible topological field theory (namely, the low-energy field theory of the (4+1)d FSPT that we studied) \bea \exp(\ii S_5) \equiv \exp\Bigg[\ii (-N_f+n_{\nu_R})\, \frac{2\pi }{16} \eta_{4{\dd}}(\text{PD}( A_{{\Z_{2,X}}} )) \big\vert_{M^5}\Bigg]. \eea The background gauge field $A_{{\Z_{2,X}}}\in \H^1(M^5,\Z_2)$ is obtained by the quotient map $\Z_{2,X}\equiv {\Z_{4,X}}/{\Z_2^\rF}$ from the ${\Spin \times_{\Z_2^\rF} {\Z_{4,X}}}$-structure on the 5d spacetime manifold $M^5$.
+Recently, in [\onlinecite{Garc_a_Etxebarria_2019, Wan_2020, wang2020anomalycobordismconstraintsstandard, wang2020anomalycobordismconstraintsgrand, JW2012.15860, WangWanYou2112.14765, WangWanYou2204.08393, Putrov_2024}], it was pointed out that the (3+1)d SM suffers from a mod 16 class of this mixed $\Z_{4, X}$-gauge-gravity nonperturbative global anomaly captured by a (4+1)d fermionic invertible topological field theory (namely, the low-energy field theory of the (4+1)d FSPT that we studied) \bea \exp(\ii S_5) \equiv \exp\Bigg[\ii (-N_f+n_{\nu_R})\, \frac{2\pi }{16} \eta_{4{\dd}}(\text{PD}( A_{{\Z_{2,X}}} )) \big\vert_{M^5}\Bigg]. \eea The background gauge field $A_{{\Z_{2,X}}}\in \H^1(M^5,\Z_2)$ is obtained by the quotient map $\Z_{2,X}\equiv {\Z_{4,X}}/{\Z_2^\rF}$ from the ${\Spin \times_{\Z_2^\rF} {\Z_{4,X}}}$-structure on the 5d spacetime manifold $M^5$.
 The 4d Atiyah-Patodi-Singer eta invariant $\eta_{4{\dd}}$ is the $\Z_{16}$ class of topological invariant of time-reversal symmetric topological superconductor (with a time-reversal generator $\rm{T}$ whose $\rm{T}^2=(-1)^{\rm F}$).
 The $\eta_{4{\dd}}$ is evaluated at the 4d submanifold Poincar\'e dual (PD) to the $A_{{\Z_{2,X}}}$ in the 5d bulk.

 {For the quarks and leptons in the SM and the right-handed neutrinos, we can write them all as a multiplet of the left-handed Weyl fermions (as two-component Lorentz spinors) under the Lie algebra representation of $su(3) \times su(2) \times u(1)_{\tilde Y} \times u(1)_X$